laneboysrc/nrf24l01-rc/stm32f1-nrf24l01-transmitter/doc/architecture.md

     * Send stick data
     * Send stick data again (after NRF24 IRQ)
     * Send bind packet with fixed address at low power on channel 81
+        * *NOTE: Due to hardware differences the lowest power the nRF24 module with the PA can send is still very high compared to the HK310.
+As such we send bind packets only for the first 10 seconds after power on*
     * If connected:
-        * Send setup packet using Enhanced Shockburst at 2 Mbps
+        * Send setup packet using Enhanced Shockburst at 2 Mbps at lowest possible power
     * else if first hop channel
-        * Send setup packet with "free to connect" using Enhanced Shockburst at 2 Mbps
+        * Send setup packet "free to connect" on a fixed channel (111?) using Enhanced Shockburst at 2 Mbps at lowest possible power
     * Change to the next hop channel
     * Sleep until the next 5 ms

-* Programming box (PB):
-    * Listens for bind backets on channel 81 and learns the address and hop sequence
-    * Listens and responds to Setup packets on the first hop channel at 2 Mbps
-        * Note that legacy HK310 Tx sends bind packets but no Setup packet, so the PB has to deal with that

 * Setup protocol:
     * The Tx is the master on RF, but it is the slave regarding communication with the programming box (PB)